 Synopsis:

-This thread describes how to start Sherpa for the first time, how to change the default scripting interface from Python to S-Lang, how to access the help files for Sherpa commands in a variety of ways, as well as how to customize the Sherpa environment.
+This thread describes how to start Sherpa for the first time, how to access the help files for Sherpa commands in a variety of ways, as well as how to customize the Sherpa environment.

 Contents